stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 MethodHandle binding = handle.bindTo(this);
 ```

-This handle is then linked to an up-call stub with a function descriptor matching the `message` method:
+This handle is then linked to an up-call stub with a function descriptor matching the callback signature:

 ```java
 private static MemorySegment link(MethodHandle handle) {